Critical sets of random smooth functions on compact manifolds: Introduction

 The constant $C(m)$ can be expressed in terms of certain statistics on the space $\eS_m$ the space of symmetric $m\times m$ matrices .
 We denote $d\bgamma_*$ the Gaussian measure\footnote{We refer to Appendix \ref{s: rand-sym} for a detailed description of a $3$-parameter family Gaussian measures $d\Gamma_{a,b,c}$ on $\eS_m$ that includes $d\bgamma_*$ as $d\bgamma_*=d\Gamma_{3,1,1}$.}on $\eS_m$ given by

 Then

 A similar result holds in the case $m=1$.
 In this case $M=S^1$ and $\bsU_L$ is the space of trigonometric polynomials of degree $\leq L$.
 One can show (see \cite{N2})

-We can say something about the behavior of $C(m)$ as $m\ra \infty$. \begin{theorem} \end{theorem} The proof of (\ref{eq: main1}) is achieved in two steps.
-First we prove an integral formula\footnote{Formul{\ae} of this type appear in the literature under different names, Chern-Lashof or Kac-Rice, depending on one's mathematical bias.
-This author usually resides in the Chern-Lashof part of the mathematical world.} (\ref{eq: KR}) that expresses the expected number of critical points of a function in $\bsU_L$ as an integral
+We can say something about the behavior of $C(m)$ as $m\ra \infty$. \begin{theorem} \end{theorem} The proof of (\ref{eq: main1}) is based on Kac-Rice's integral formula \cite{AT, AzWs, BSZ2,DSZ1,DSZ2} which expresses the expected number of critical points of a function in $\bsU_L$ as an integral